UlanziTechnology/UlanziDeckPlugin-SDK/common-node/README.md

 #### <span id="title-2">2.
 Generate random port</span>

-After calling the method getPort() of the randomly generated interface, a ws-port.js will be automatically generated under the main service of the plugin, and the content of the js file is window.__port = port number;
+After calling the method <strong>getPort()</strong> of the randomly generated interface, a ws-port.js will be automatically generated under the main service of the plugin, and the content of the js file is <strong>window.__port = port number</strong>;
 The HTML of the action can be connected to the main node service by introducing a 'ws-port.js' file to get the port of the main service